Robby Gordon: Open-wheel racing

 Gordon's first start in the CART IndyCar series came in 1992.
 His first full season and Indy 500 start would come in 1993 with A. J. Foyt's team.
 He raced for Derrick Walker from 1994 to 1996.
 With Walker, he captured his first career pole in 1994 (Toronto), and both his CART career wins in 1995 (Phoenix and Detroit).
 For 1999, Gordon fielded his own team in the series with little success as the Toyota power the team used was still sub-par in performance.

-Gordon raced 10 times in the Indy 500 from 1993 to 2004 fielding his own team in 1999, 2000 and 2004.
-He, along with John Andretti, Tony Stewart, Kurt Busch, and Kyle Larson are the only five drivers to race in the Coca-Cola 600 and Indy 500 in the same day.
+Gordon raced ten times in the Indy 500 from 1993 to 2004 fielding his own team in 1999, 2000 and 2004.
+He, along with John Andretti, Tony Stewart, Kurt Busch, Kyle Larson, and Katherine Legge are the only six drivers to race in the Coca-Cola 600 and Indy 500 in the same day.
 In 1999, Gordon came within one lap of winning the Indianapolis 500, driving his own car sponsored by John Menard.
 After racing hard all day, he was in the lead and trying to conserve enough fuel to finish the race without a final pit stop, but his fuel ran out coming out of turn 3 on the penultimate lap and he had to give up the lead to Sweden's Kenny Bräck.

 During his time in open-wheel, Gordon earned a reputation as a tough and sometimes overly aggressive racer.
 According to Gordon, though his decision to leave open wheel was based largely on "safety concerns", significantly more plausible an explanation to Gordon's estrangement from top-tier opened-wheel racing in North America is directly attributable to a high-profile incident during the 1996 Grand Prix of Cleveland, where Gordon was evidenced to have exited his vehicle mid-race, after a mechanical failure, and while standing atop his car, Gordon kicked the Ford Motor Company logo on live national television.
 Gordon and Ford would not make amends until 2007, when Gordon's NASCAR team switched to the manufacturer.

 In 2001, Gordon, following his departure from Morgan-McClure Motorsports, re-joined Foyt's team for the Indianapolis 500.
 The team was a joint venture between AJ Foyt Racing and Richard Childress.
 With the car, Gordon qualified on the front row and dominated early on before strategic pit stops shuffled him to mid-pack by the time the race was over.
 It was one of Gordon's best performances at the Indianapolis 500, and it later opened up the doors for Gordon to join Childress' Busch team later that year.